MS Accountants

-An accountant and lawyer who chose to run a small firm.
+An accountant who is also a lawyer who chose to run a small firm.

 Leather-bound tax and law volumes in Dr Sridaran's study.